School Attendance Matters

 What happens if my child cannot attend school?

 Absence if unwell

-If your child/ren is unwell, parents/carers should phone the Main Office (02380 661818) before 9.30am explaining why their child/ren is unable to attend school and when they are likely to return to the school on the first and subsequent days.
+If your child/ren is unwell, parents/carers should report this via the StudyBugs app or phone the Main Office (02392 661818) before 9.30am explaining why their child/ren is unable to attend school and when they are likely to return to the school on the first and subsequent days.